Your accommodation agreement

 As moving rooms will inevitably cause some disruption to you, we can help you resolve any issues you may have with, for example, your flatmates through mediation and other support.

 There is an administration fee of £55 for terminating your accommodation contract.

 If you are unhappy with your room allocation, you can use our Rooms Swap app on the Sussex Direct platform to look for another student to swap rooms with.
 This opens for everyone to use, one week after you have arrived, to give you time to decide if your room is right for you.

 Once you have found someone to swap rooms with, you should both go to the Housing Services office together to complete the paperwork.
 There is a £26 administration charge per student.

 Your accommodation agreement will note that the Tenant agrees not to assign or sub-let or part possession of the Room or to accept paying guests nor to share possession of the Room without the consent from the University.

-This means that you cannot let anyone else stay in your room or flat for more than three days out of a seven-day period, as outlined in your accommodation agreement.
+This means that you cannot let anyone else stay in your room or flat for more than three days out of any calendar month, as outlined in your accommodation agreement.

 Your accommodation agreement will also note that the Tenant agrees to abide by the University's Charters, Ordinances and Regulations.